 You will learn both the administrative and clinical procedures required to be performed in the physician's office.
 The student will learn manual scheduling, bookkeeping, medical records maintenance, and medical insurance claims.
 In addition, the medical assistant will be able to function within a computerized office management system performing scheduling, billing, collections and electronic medical records.
-Clinically they will learn and perform EKGs, urinalysis, phlebotomy, injections, assisting with minor surgery, casting, wound care, eye/ear irrigation, urinary catheterization, vital signs, pulmonary functions tests, measuring infants and much more.
+Clinically you will learn and perform EKGs, urinalysis, phlebotomy, injections, assisting with minor surgery, casting, wound care, eye/ear irrigation, urinary catheterization, vital signs, pulmonary functions tests, measuring infants and much more.

 What can I do with this course of study?

 What's special about program?

-Commission on Accreditation of Allied Health Education Programs:
+Commission on Accreditation of Allied Health Education Programs